sunchongyang/DDPopUpViewController/README.md

 With DDPopUpViewController,you can show a popup viewcontroller in a easy way.

+Feel free to use it!
 See the Sample project to know more.

 ### Screenshots